Convoy rescue ship

 The convoy rescue ship, SS Gothland, in 1943.

-During the Second World War, designated convoy rescue ships accompanied some Atlantic convoys to rescue survivors from ships that had been attacked.
+During the Second World War, convoy rescue ships accompanied some Atlantic convoys to rescue survivors from ships that had been attacked.
 Rescue ships were typically small freighters with passenger accommodation converted to rescue service.
 This involved enlarging galley and food storage areas and providing berthing and sanitary facilities for approximately 150 men.
 Preparation for service included the installation of scrambling nets along the sides, and the substitution of boats suitable for open sea work for normal lifeboats.
 Rescue ships normally included a small operating room for an embarked naval doctor and sick bay staff.

 Service

 The crew of Gothland with a scramble net used to pick up survivors.

 The first specially equipped rescue ship went into service in January 1941.
-When rescue ships were unavailable, large, ocean-going tugboats or converted trawlers were sometimes designated to perform rescue duty.
+When rescue ships were unavailable, large, ocean-going tugboats or converted trawlers were sometimes used.
 By the end of the war 30 rescue ships had been built or converted.
 They participated in 797 convoys and rescued 4,194 survivors from 119 ships.
 Seven rescue ships were lost, six to enemy action (three to U-boats and three to aircraft).